mkonkel/JetpackComposeNavigation/README.md

 fun SixthScreen(...) {
     ...
     Button(onClick = {
-        navController.navigate(Screen.FourthScreen.withNameAndSurname("John", "Doe")) {
+        navController.navigate(Screen.Fourth("John", "Doe")) {
-            popUpTo(ROUTE.NESTED)
+            popUpTo(Route.Nested)
         }
     }) {
         Text("John Doe Screen")
     }
 }
-}
 ```

-You can mix the functions as much as you want to achieve desired behaviour.
-You can `pop` screen before entering a new
+You can mix the functions as much as you want to achieve desired behaviour, for example you can `pop` screen before entering a new
-one, drop whole graphs and more - it;s a flexible solution.
+one, drop whole graphs and more - it's a flexible solution.

 ![Nested Graphs](/blog/nested_graphs_4.gif "nested graphs gif")